 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Sport Dog Elite Series is a grain-free dry dog food that utilizes a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.
+Sport Dog Elite Series is a grain-free dry dog food that utilizes a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Sport Dog Food Recall History

 The following automated list (if present) includes all dog food recalls related to Sport Dog Food through February 2023.